Kanikacoder13/Kanikacoder13.github.io/My blog/extension.md

 **DATE - 12/07/24**

 Today our acedmic class was started with **Dr.Sandeep Kaur Gill** who taught us **maths** and then **Prof. Manjot Kaur** taught us **Universal Human Values** ,this is a new subject which includes all about self & body , Harmony etc .
-In our lecture i.e. of maths , firsty we all introduced ourselves afterthat mam recalled us some formulae or methods which we have done in our previous class .
+In lecture of maths , firstly we all gave our introduction to mam and afterthat mam recalled us some formulae or methods which we have done in our previous class .
 I liked that lecture & way of her teaching .
 Then after break there was our lecture of Universal Human Values .
-She taught us every concept clearly and doesn't make us feel bore while teaching .
+She taught us every concept clearly and doesn't make us feel bore while teaching as it was just whole a chapter discussion.
 The lectures gave by teachers was really nice .

+- [x] **DAY - 04**

+**DATE - 15/07/24**